lautaromsc/BMS/README.md

+# BMS

-# BMS  Business Management System
+## Business Management System
+This project pretends be a kind of ERP for small and medium enterprises

+#### Specifications
-This project is a kind of ERP for  medium & small enterprises.
-The core of this API REST has made in NodeJS Express with Postgresql
+The core of this application is an API REST made in NodeJS with Express The Database is made in Postgres
+The Front end is made in Angular 8